philipithomas/www.philipithomas.com/_posts/2013-06-18-ending-food-trucks-near-me.md

 Hence, effective immediately, the **Food Trucks Near Me project has ended**.

-I have open-sourced the code and data, should anyone with to continue the tracker. v[Fork Food Trucks Near Me on Github](https://github.com/philipithomas/FoodTrucksNearMe).
+I have open-sourced the code and data, should anyone with to continue the tracker.
+[Fork Food Trucks Near Me on Github](https://github.com/philipithomas/FoodTrucksNearMe).